srawlani22/Earthquake-Data-Visualizer/README.md

 ### 2. Install Required Packages

-Open your python compiler/IDE, and then,install the following packages: (I recommed using PyCharm to build the entire project)
+Open your Python compiler/IDE, and then, install the following packages: (I recommend using PyCharm to build the entire project)
 - PyQT5
 - obspy
 - matplotlib